department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 ### Step 1.
 Explain what went wrong
 - In a standard alert style, explain the problem in the header.
 (In a slim alert style without a header, this will be in the main text).
 [Go to alert styles](https://design.va.gov/components/alert)
 - If we caused the error, say “We’re sorry.”
 For example, “We’re sorry.
 There’s a problem with our system.
 We can’t access your records right now.”
-- If the person doing the action caused the error, don’t say “we’re sorry."
+- If the person doing the action caused the error, don’t say “we’re sorry.”
 But don’t blame the person.
 Use a neutral tone to describe the problem.
 For example, “We can’t upload this file type.
 Try uploading a .pdf or .doc file instead.”

 ### Step 2.
 Explain how to fix it (recovery step)
 - After you explain the error, tell the person how to fix it.
 Include as many recovery steps as you need to make sure the person won’t get stuck in a dead end.